vkumpost/biolum/README.md

 This project was written in Julia for VSCode (https://www.julia-vscode.org/).
 Other popular editors include an Atom extension Juno (https://junolab.org/) and Jupyter notebooks (https://jupyter.org/).

 ## Luminescence recordings
 Luminescence recordings are stored in `data/biolumdata.xlsx`.
 The file contains 8 sheets.
 Each sheet contains traces obtained from one cell culture plate.
-The first column on each sheet is called `Time` and contain time in hours from the beginning of the recording.
+The first column on each sheet is called `Time` and contains time in hours from the beginning of the recording.
 The second column is called `Light` and decodes whether the light was turned on (1) or off (0) at the given time.
 The remaining columns contain luminescence recordings in counts per second (CPS).
+The plate names correspond to the publication followingly
+- `Plate U1`: fitting data.
+- `Plate U2`: validation data.
+- `Plate U3`: 15:15 LD cycle.
+- `Plate U4`: 10:10 LD cycle.
+- `Plate D1 A`: LD cycle (set A).
+- `Plate D2 A`: Constant darkness (set A).
+- `Plate D1 B`: LD cycle (set B).
+- `Plate D2 B`: Constant darkness (set B).

 ## Figures
 All files strating with `figure_` contain scripts to generate figures from the paper.
 The generated figures are automatically stored in folder `figures` as SVG files.